rpt09-mulder/booking/README.md

 ## Business-Logic

 ### GET route
-The GET route will attempt fetch and return booked dates and the listing price based on a query usting a listing id.
+The GET route will attempt fetch and return booked dates and the listing price based on a query using a listing id.
 It first performs the query using the Mongoose *findOne* helper function.
 If no record has been found, it will return an informative error message to the client.
 If it finds the requested listing, it will create a **currentListing** object with an empty **days** array and a **price** as its keys.
 It then attached the price and loops through the details objects of the listing to push the dates in to the days array.
 Once all dates have been included the currentListing object will be send to the client.

 ### POST route
 The POST route is responsible for booking a received date range and is a bit more tricky as it is responsible to handle quite of bit of logic & data shaping.
 I've listed below the chronological flow of events once in attempt to explain what's going on: